Ravi-datta/PeoplePulse-Predictive-HR-Insights-Policy-Impact/README.md

-# Strategic HR Analytics for Workforce Planning & Policy Development
+# PeoplePulse: Predictive HR Insights & Policy Impact

 ![HR Analytics Banner](assets/banner.png)

 ## 🚀 Project Overview

-**Strategic HR Analytics for Workforce Planning & Policy Development** is a hands-on portfolio project tailored for government HR analysts.
+**PeoplePulse: Predictive HR Insights & Policy Impact** is a hands-on portfolio project tailored for government HR analysts.
 It demonstrates how to:

 - **Predict Attrition Risk** across departments and tenures using explainable AI
 - **Measure Pay Equity** and diversity trends with statistical and visual analysis